Proliferation transitions from a topological phase in $2+1$ dimensions

 Importantly, even though our TQFT can be non-Abelian, we will limit ourselves to the case where the proliferating anyons are Abelian.
 This means that it generates a one-form global symmetry \cite{Gaiotto:2014kfa}.
 A special case of our discussion, where the proliferating anyons generate an anomaly-free one-form symmetry (i.e., the anyon is a boson), is closely related to gauging that symmetry (see Appendix \ref{sec:gauging-one-form}).
 However, our discussion is more general and includes also anomalous one-form symmetries.
 And as we will see, even when the symmetry is anomaly-free, the outcome is not unique.

 We should mention certain situations that are not covered by our general discussion: \begin{itemize} \item We limit ourselves to bosonic $\cal T$.
-Even then, the field theory describing the transition could include fermions.
-In some cases, these fermionic theories are dual to bosonic theories (see e.g., \cite{Barkeshli:2012rja, Karch:2016sxi,seiberg2016duality}), and then some of them can be covered by our picture.
+Even then, the field theory describing the transition could include fermionic fields.\footnote{If the theory is bosonic, then the fermionic fields should be coupled to gauge fields in such a way that local gauge-invariant operators are bosonic.
+For a recent discussion of bosonic, fermionic, and electronic theories, see \cite{Cheng:2025ube}.} In some cases, these fermionic theories are dual to bosonic theories (see e.g., \cite{Barkeshli:2012rja, Karch:2016sxi,seiberg2016duality}), and then some of them can be covered by our picture.
 But the generic fermionic theory is outside our framework. \item We assume that $\Phi$ is in a one-dimensional complex (or real) representation of $G$.
 Our discussion does not apply to higher-dimensional representations.
 For example, if the TQFT $\cal T$ is described by a non-Abelian $G$, the anyon $a$ can correspond to a multi-dimensional representation of $G$.
 Then, the corresponding field $\Phi$ can also be multi-dimensional, and hence, this is not covered by our picture.
 Many authors have studied Chern-Simons-Matter theories with matter fields in multi-dimensional representations.